thingsboard/thingsboard.github.io/partners/hardware/apply/index.md

                                         <img src="/images/partners/platinum-partner.svg">
                                     </div>
                                     <div class="cloud-provider-desc">
-                                        <p>Become Hardware Partner of Platinum Level.</p>
-                                        <p>Get account on ThingsBoard Partner Portal with PE features and White-labeling.</p>
-                                        <p>Use your company branding and create demo dashboards to be used as an ultimate selling tool for your devices.</p>
+                                        <p>Platinum Partnership includes access to white-labeled partner portal, our support services and help with preparing online tutorials and dashboards that will become an ultimate selling tool for your devices.</p>
                                         <br/>
                                         <p>
                                             <span class="cloud-price-aws-desc">Yearly fee:</span>